Discover Turkey, home of lakes and rivers

 Anatolian peninsula covers a large area of Turkey, approximately 97% of the total area.
 It is generally a high plateau covered with several high mountains and mountain ranges especially in the east of the country.

-There are also several crater lakes formed by the collection of water in the crater of an ancient volcano, the Nemrut Lake in Bitlis being the biggest example of this.
+There are several Turkish crater lakes formed by the collection of water in the crater of an ancient volcano.
+The Nemrut Lake in Bitlis being the biggest example of this.
 Although it is small in size, another famous crater lake in Turkey is Meke Lake, located at Karapinar in Konya province.
 There are also Karagol Crater Lake on Yamanlar Mountain in Izmir and Golcuk Crater Lake in Isparta.